wasmite/wasabi/README.md

 ## Usage

-This library is self contained in one single header file and can be used either in header only mode or in implementation mode.
+This vm is self contained in one single header file and can be used either in header only mode or in implementation mode.
 The header only mode is used by default when included and allows including this header in other headers and does not contain the actual implementation.